MelNesbitt12/Perennial-api/README.md

 ### Perennial: Renewals Tracking App

-Perrinial is a singal page application designed for keeping track of a user's upcoming monthly or yearly renewals.
+Perennial is a single page application designed for keeping track of a user's upcoming monthly or yearly renewals.

+I came up with the idea for Perennial after my husband and I realized our car registration was expired...by almost a year.
+It got me thinking about all of the subscriptions, plans, etc. that we have to keep track of and how tough it can be to keep it all straight.
+I wanted to create a user-friendly application that store all of the data a user might need about their renewals, including expiration dates, comments, and instructions on each individual renewal.

 ## Setup Steps: